-A student must complete ONE arts credit (music, visual art, theater arts, dance) between Grade 6 and Grade 12 in order to graduate from high school, beginning with those students entering Grade 6 in 2022.
+A student must complete ONE arts credit (Dance, Music, Theatre Arts or Visual Art) between Grade 6 and Grade 12 in order to graduate from high school, beginning with those students entering Grade 6 in 2022.
 This credit does not include the 6th grade exploratory wheel.

 This course is open to sixth-grade students interested in exploring basic art techniques and media.
-It emphasizes principles of design, along with opportunities for enhancing critical-thinking and writing skills.
+It emphasizes elements of art and design, along with opportunities for enhancing critical-thinking and writing skills.